safiyanaaz155/Retail-ETL-project/README.md

 # Retail-ETL-project
-this is beginner friendly self learning project!
+this is a beginner friendly self learning project!